INTERVIEW SHARON ODED

 The past year has seen multiple developments in the financial economic crime (fec) sector in terms of aggressively combatting it and raising awareness.
 Insurers saved over EUR 101 million by carrying out effective fraud investigations, multiple arrests for match fixing that rattled the sporting community, and rolling out and enforcing GDPR in the field of compliance.
 IFFC contributed to the developments in FEC through multiple projects, research and events.

 Sharon Oded is Chairman for the Compliance Chamber and professor of Corporate Compliance and Enforcement at Erasmus University Rotterdam.
-He is a lawyer at De Brauw Blackstone Westbroek’s Regulatory and Criminal Enforcement practice, were he helps multinational corporations and financial institutes to mitigate their regulatory compliance risks and respond to corporate incidents and crises.
-With over 15 years' experience, Sharon contributes substantially to the world of Compliance.
+He is a Regulatory, Compliance and Investigations partner at the Global Law Firm Norton Rose Fulbright, were he helps multinational corporations and financial institutes to mitigate their regulatory compliance risks and respond to corporate incidents and crises.
+With a wealth of experience, Sharon contributes substantially to the world of Compliance.

 Which trends did you see in the field of compliance in 2018?